-In flat organizations decision making is forced to lower organizational levels.
+In flat organizations, decision making is forced to lower organizational levels.
 Therefore, the decisions can be erratic and inconsistent.
 This statement is certainly dependent upon who makes the decision at any given point in time.
-If there are fewer decision levels; therefore, the loss of key people can have negative impact on these organizations.
+If there are fewer decision levels; therefore, the loss of key people can have a negative impact on these organizations.
 Resources may be so sparse that the culture can become extremely dependent upon the values of single individuals(such as the owner or CEO).

 Tall (Vertical) Organizations: